 Requests for reassigned technology equipment from the inventory pool will be processed twice each year: Aug.
-1-Sept.
+1 to Sept.
 15 and Dec.
-15-Feb.
-1. Requests for a reassigned computer are made to Campus Technology Services by filling out the Requests for Reassigned Equipment form.
-The completed form should be sent to the associate provost for information resources located in Miller Building, Room 206.
+15 to Feb.
+1. Requests for reassigned and trickle-down technology can be made via the online hardware request system found in the Tech Help tab of myRed Dragon.
+Once submitted, Campus Technology Services staff will evaluate/review technical specifications for equipment with final approval by the associate provost for information resources.
 Campus Technology Services will assign each request a priority level and maintain a list of requests to be processed at the next reassignment processing period.